I grew up eating (and loving) these skillet fish cakes made from canned salmon, which are super easy and inexpensive to make and a treat to eat.

 What to Serve With Skillet Fish Cakes

-Skillet fish cakes are wonderful served with steamed or roasted broccoli or a Caesar salad.
+Skillet fish cakes are wonderful served with this baby kale salad, this broccoli-craisin salad or this wedge salad with buttermilk blue cheese dressing.
 You can also make salmon fish cake burgers or sliders topped with tartar sauce.

 - 1 (14 oz) canned wild salmon, drained